yanivbarlev/test1/prd.md

 - Footer: Links to "About," "Privacy Policy," and a disclaimer about earning money from ads.

 ### 1.1 Header
-- Logo: Create a simple text logo for "upingi.com" on the left.
+- Logo: Create a simple text logo for "upingi.com" on the left, wrapped in a link to `index.html`.
 Use a blue color (e.g., #0000FF) for the text.
 - Navigation Menu: Add links for "Home," "Top Downloads," "Productivity," "Games," and "FAQ" in a horizontal bar.
 Use a white background and black text.
 Align the links to the right side of the header.

 ### 1.2 Homepage
 #### Featured Software Section:
-- Show a large placeholder image of a popular software (e.g., a gray rectangle, 600x400 pixels) at the top.
+- Show a large placeholder image of a popular software (e.g., a gray rectangle, 600x400 pixels, `images/placeholder-600x400.jpg`) at the top.
 - Add a short tagline (e.g., "Works Wherever You Work") and a 50-word description.
 - Place a green "Download" button below the description.
 This button will be an ad (I'll add the ad code later).

 #### Category Sections:
 - Create two sections: "Productivity" and "Games."
 - Each section should show 8 software entries in a grid (4 entries per row, 2 rows).
 For each software, show:
-  - A small square placeholder icon (50x50 pixels, e.g., a gray square).
+  - A small square placeholder icon (50x50 pixels, e.g., `images/placeholder-50x50.jpg` initially).
   - The software name (e.g., "Zoom").
   - A star rating (e.g., "4.5/5").
   - A green "GET" button (an ad).